Anjana Om Kashyap: Personal life

 Kashyap is married to Mangesh Kashyap, an officer of the 1995 Delhi, Andaman and Nicobar Islands Police Service cadre.
 Anjana met Mangesh during her days at Delhi University.
 Mangesh was the erstwhile Addl.
 Deputy Commissioner of the Delhi Police and since 2016, has been the Chief Vigilance Officer of South Delhi Municipal Corporation.
 They have a son and a daughter.

-Dharmendra's Death News Fiasco
+Controversies

+Kashyap has been noted to be a strong voice against reservations in India for socially oppressed classes and likewise affirmative actions; in a media-panel discussion, she had once described the system to be infested by 'termites', which brought neither social mobility nor economic affluence for the target-populace.

+In September 2025, Azad Adhikar Sena President Amitabh Thakur registered a complaint against Kashyap for her show Black and White, was titled "Bharat vibhajan ka maksad pura kyun nahi hua?", which is presently pending before a Lucknow Court.

+In October 2025, an FIR was filed against Kashyap for her remarks on the sage Valmiki which supposedly hurt the sentiments of the Valmiki caste.

 On the morning of 11 November 2025, Kashyap aired an unverified and false report claiming that veteran actor Dharmendra had died.
-After the story got viral, many prominent figures condoled Dharmendra's death on X only to delete their posts after finding out that the actor did not die but was infact receiving treatment.
+After the story got viral, many prominent figures condoled Dharmendra's death on X only to delete their posts after finding out that the actor did not die but was in fact receiving treatment.
 Aaj Tak and India Today later expressed apologies on their social media handles.
 She became a target for trolls who in turn started sharing news of her fake death.

+In May 2026, Kashyap made a statement against Youtuber teachers, that led to widespread social media backlash, along with allegations and counter allegations.
+While she commented on the growing influence of online “star teachers” and commercialisation of online teachers, using derogatory words like "do kaudi ke Star teachers" etc for them, meaning frauds and imposters, this led to massive social media reaction in form of videos, posts and broadcasts from many online teachers, with some using defamatory words like “bikau patrakar”, “chatukar”, “dalli”, and accused them of engaging in “dalaali” and operating a “fake news ki dukaan" for Anjana and Aaj Tak.
+Later Anjana and TV Today Network filed a defamation suit before the Delhi High Court against Khan Sir, Abhinay Sharma, Babita Tyagi, Arvind Bhadauriya, and the 4PM News Network, seeking a compensation of Rs.
+2 crore and immediate removal of defamatory material from social media platforms.
+On 8 June, the Delhi High Court refused to provide any Interim relief to Kashyap and TV Today in their defamation suit fixing 17 June as next date of hearing.